Dera Sacha Sauda: History

-2007 clashes with Khalsa Sikhs
+2007 clashes with Sikhs

 In May 2007, violent clashes broke out between the Khalsa Sikhs and the followers of the Dera Sacha Sauda over the Dera leader Gurmeet Ram Rahim Singh's appearance in a newspaper advertisement.
-The orthodox Sikhs alleged that he had impersonated their Guru Gobind Singh, thus insulting their faith.
+Sikhs alleged that he had impersonated their Guru Gobind Singh, thus insulting their faith.
 At least one person died in these clashes; several more were injured.
 The news media described the violence as the most serious since the Sikh–Nirankari clashes of the 1970s and the separatist insurgency of the 1980s.

 The Akal Takht of the Sikhs demanded closure of all the Deras in Punjab, and asked its followers to organise protest marches and bandhs.
-Ultimately, Gurmeet Ram Rahim Singh issued an namesake apology.
+Ultimately, Gurmeet Ram Rahim Singh issued an apology.
 However, this apology was rejected by the Akal Takht.
 The marches and boycotts against the Dera continued, until the situation subsided after several weeks.

 Allegations by Dera defectors

 In 2008, a DSS defector seeking refuge in Austria had sent a complaint to the Austrian government regarding the wrongdoings of the Dera.
 However, the complaint was rejected.